 It's not often you come across a kugel recipe that doesn't involve eggs.
-But this dairy-free, nut-free, egg-free Sweet Potato Kugel is bound by a bit of whole wheat flour and lemon juice instead.
+But this dairy-free, nut-free, egg-free Sweet Potato Kugel is bound only by a bit of whole wheat flour and lemon juice.
 Enhanced with root vegetables, apple, and a hint of bright lemon zest, it's a nice alternative to heavier potato kugels.Continue to 5 of 12 below.

 05 of 12

 Sweetened with honey and brightened with lemon zest, this dairy-free Honey Sweetened Carrot Kugel is reminiscent of carrot cake, but can still hold its own as a side dish for a savory fare.
 Whipped egg whites lighten the texture, and make this less pudding-like than many vegetable kugels.
 It's pretty, too -- consider baking it in a Bundt pan for special occasions.